FlorianWilhelm/the-hatchlor/README.md

 cookiecutter https://github.com/florianwilhelm/the-hatchlor.git
 ```

 🎉 That's  it!
-You can now change into the created directory and check out `README.md` for more.
+Now change into the created directory and **check out `README.md`** for more information on how to use hatch.

 ## 🪪 License